sighingnow/jekyll-gitbook/_pages/Supervisor.md

 #### **Particular case when a supervisor is also an agent**

-- When you sign in to the Supervisor Desktop, you can - depending or your team assignement - choose either the supervisor role or supervisor AND agent role.
+- When you sign in to the Supervisor Desktop, you can - depending or your team assignment - choose either the supervisor role or supervisor AND agent role.

 ![Lab_4_ESD](/assets/images/Lab4_ESD_14_monitor.png)

-- In the case, the supervisor experience is a bit different as your agent status appears in the header section of the Desktop.
+- In this case, the supervisor experience is a bit different as your agent status appears in the header section of the Desktop.

 ![Lab_4_ESD](/assets/images/Lab4_ESD_15_monitor.png)

-- If, as a supervisor, you chose to monitor a call, your status is set to **Engaged** and you cannot take other calls as an agent.
+- If, as a supervisor, you choose to monitor a call, your status is set to **Engaged** and you cannot take other calls as an agent.

 ![Lab_4_ESD](/assets/images/Lab4_ESD_16_monitor.png)